#PhoneHackingScandal

 The News of the World phone hacking scandal was a major media and political controversy in the United Kingdom that came to light in the early 2000s and peaked in 2011.
 Journalists and private investigators working for the British tabloid were found to have illegally accessed the voicemails of celebrities, politicians, members of the royal family, and even victims of crime, most notably murdered schoolgirl Milly Dowler.
 The revelation that the tabloid had deleted voicemails from Dowler’s phone sparked public outrage and led to the closure of the 168-year-old newspaper in July 2011.
 The scandal prompted multiple police investigations, high-profile arrests, and the Leveson Inquiry—a public investigation into press ethics and regulation.
 It exposed deep ethical failures within parts of the British press and raised serious concerns about media power and accountability.

-Piers Morgan denies knowing of phone hacking after judge rules h
+Piers Morgan denies knowing of phone hacking after judge rule there ‘can be no doubt’ that he knew

 Piers Morgan has denied he was aware of phone hacking during his time as Daily Mirror editor after a judge ruled there ‘can be no doubt’ that he knew about the practice while he was at the helm of the newspaper.
 The TalkTV presenter also hit out at Prince Harry, saying he ‘wouldn’t know truth if it slapped him in his California-tanned face’.